Software Alternatives, Accelerators & Startups

 • Woke brigade breaks the Internet (again)

 Projects like Linux distributions create source packages that they can retain and control so that they can build without relying on third parties.
 Systems like Artifactory will cache dependencies for you - generally your build system will let you set up Artifactory as a proxy and Artifactory will make sure your dependencies don't disappear at some point in the future.
-Source: over 2 years ago
+Source: almost 4 years ago

 Do you know an article comparing Artifactory to other products?